digitalocean/sample-functions-typescript-helloworld/README.md

 ## Introduction

 This repository contains a sample "Hello World" function written in TypeScript.
-You can deploy it on DigitalOcean's App Platform as a Serverless Function component.
+You can deploy it on DigitalOcean's App Platform as a Serverless Function component or as a standalone Function.
 Documentation is available at https://docs.digitalocean.com/products/functions.

 ### Requirements